What Is the Moral Lesson of "The Three Little Pigs"?

-The "Three Little Pigs" fairy tale has made its way into popular culture.
+The fairy tale story of the three little pigs has made its way into popular culture.
 Originally a tale written in England, it became extremely popular in the United States with Walt Disney's adaption of the tale.
 The moral of the story has inspired generations to work hard for success, with the hope that the hard work will eventually lead to favorable outcomes.

 Walt Disney and the Great Depression

 The modern-day version of "The Three Little Pigs" was adapted by Joseph Jacobs, who made changes to appeal to a younger audience.
-According to Roli Books, in the original story, the "Big Bad Wolf" was boiled in a pot and eaten by the three pigs.
-Rather than end the fairy tale in such a gruesome manner, Jacobs adapted the tale, so that the "Big Bad Wolf" came down the chimney and burned his tail.
+According to Roli Books, in the original story, the "Big Bad Wolf" was boiled in a pot and eaten by the piglets.
+Rather than end the fairy tale in such a gruesome manner, Jacobs adapted the short story, so that the "Big Bad Wolf" came down the chimney and burned his tail.
 In the Disney interpretation, the wolf lands in a pot of boiling turpentine but runs away in pain through the chimney.